ReDI-School/fullstack_bootcamp/projects/02_twitter_clone/03_milestone/README.md

 **Exercise**:

 Create a new text input in your next.js app, and a button.
-When a use clicks on this button, we want to send the text we have inside the input field to a new function inside of our `route.js` file.
+When the user clicks on this button, we want to send the text we have inside the input field to a new function inside of our `route.js` file.

+Inside of your route handler, log whatever input the user has sent.